THE PREMIER MARKETPLACE FOR REAL GEMS

 Often called the “Chameleon Stone,” alexandrite’s symbolism is as diverse as its hues.
 Alexandrite most commonly represents wisdom and good luck.
 However, the complementary colors on the alexandrite’s surface take its meaning a bit deeper.

 Anyone familiar with the basics of color theory knows that red and green are opposite on the color wheel, or “complementary.”
-Besides making each other pop, the two colors’ individual symbolism together creates a dynamic duo.
+Besides making each other pop, the two colors’ individual symbolism combines to create a dynamic duo.

 The passion, energy, and sensuality of red seem to contradict the peaceful, growth-oriented green.
 However, embracing both sides of the spectrum — or color wheel — can introduce spontaneity and innovation to all aspects of life.